George-Aido/VSCodeTips/README.md

 Once that is done you should have a `.eslintrc` file inside your project where you can configure the linter.
 More about configuring this file can be found [here][eslint_conf].

+##### How do I get Intellisense?

+VSCode provides built in intellisense for any JS symbols that exist inside the working file.
+In order to have intellisense for a required module you need to provide a `TypeScript` file for it.
+These definition files (for example `node.d.ts`) can be used to provide metadata to VS Code about the JavaScript based frameworks you are consuming in your application.

+Let's say that you need to have intellisense for the popular [lodash][lodash] module.

+- First install [typings][typings] in your machine by running:

+        npm install typings --global

+- Then you should be able to install the typescript file for it:

+        typings install lodash --ambient

+Afterwards, you should be able to have something like this:

+![vscode lodash][imageVSlodash]

 [npm]: https://github.com/npm/npm
 [nvm_install]: https://github.com/creationix/nvm/blob/v0.31.0/install.sh